guilhermevrs/personal-website/content/archives/Scrum-velocity-chart/Scrum-velocity-chart.EN.md

 * ``X bar`` is the average of the sample
 * ``n`` is the number of observed data.

-In other words, it's the square root of the sum of the square difference between each data point and the average, divided by the number of data points.
 The standard deviation of the delivered points of Team A and B from the previous example are, respectivelly:

 * Team A ~= ``20.4124``
 * Team B ~= ``0.8615``

 Taking the assumption that the data follows a normal distribution ([more on this distribution here](https://simple.wikipedia.org/wiki/Normal_distribution)), if you start from the average and stablish an upper and lower bound by adding and subtracting, respectively, the standard deviation, you can cover ``68.27%`` of the data points.
 One could create the upper and lower bound using the double of the standard deviation, which would contains ``95.45%``of the distribution.
-However, for empirical reasons I would advise against it.
+However, for empirical reasons I would advise against it on this exercise.

 ![Normal distribution](/media/scrum-velocity/normal-distribution.png)